🌿 Core Strokes Approach & Methods

 The integration of polarity, vitality, and relational coherence into embodied presence.

-Soul Textures™ describe the qualitative states that emerge when breath, fascia, and relational regulation reorganize into coherent aliveness.
+Soul Textures™ describe the qualitative states of embodied coherence that emerge when breath, fascia, and relational regulation reorganize into integrated vitality.

 How We Work